MCPE357/Esko2_Windows/README.md

 Its supported only on Windows

 when u first start the program spam Y in the console cuz else it freezes

+You should always do /stop when you close the window